EmranSWE/SolveMateAI/README.md

 # SolveMateAI - A Comprehensive SaaS Product

 Welcome to SolveMateAI, the comprehensive solution for your different solution.
 Our platform provides a seamless user experience, powered by a modern tech stack and best practices in web development.
-With a focus on user-centric design, we deliver a powerful platform that's as pleasant to use as it is efficient.
+With a focus on user-centric design, we deliver a powerful platform that's pleasant to use as it is efficient.

 # 🌐 Quick Links
 - [Live Demo](https://stay-solution-bd-emranswe.vercel.app/)